 **A $5 deposit in a base savings account is required for credit union membership prior to opening any other account.
 All personal memberships are part of the Rewards First program and a $5 per month non-participation fee is charged to the base savings account for memberships not meeting the minimum requirements of the Bronze Tier.
 Click here to view full Rewards First program details, and here to view the Tier Level Comparison Chart.
 Accounts for children age 13 and under are excluded from this program.

 ***Representatives are registered, securities are sold, and investment advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC , a registered broker/dealer and investment advisor, 2000 Heritage Way, Waverly, Iowa 50677, toll-free 800-369-2862.
 Nondeposit investment and insurance products are not federally insured, involve investment risk, may lose value and are not obligations of or guaranteed by the financial institution.
 CBSI is under contract with the financial institution, through the financial services program, to make securities available to members.
 CUNA Brokerage Services, Inc., is a registered broker/dealer in all fifty states of the United States of America.

-Original article source by Jennifer Waters of Personal Financial, Market Watch.
+Original article source by Sienna Beard of Personal Finance Cheat Sheet.